MerginMaps/docs/src/misc/write-docs/index.md

 ### Naming things

-* We can use vue components references names, allowing us to change them quickly in the future
+* We can use Vue components references names, allowing us to change them quickly in the future
 * This doesn't work for things like url component names and anchor links
 * In these situations: